 Dean has served as the president and CEO of The Water Council since March 2010.
 His diverse, thirty-year background in multiple sectors encapsulates a wide-range of expertise in government relations, branding, fundraising, economic development and non-profit management in Washington, D.C. and Madison, Wisconsin.
 Dean has also served as the president of The Spirit of Milwaukee which is dedicated to enhancing Milwaukee’s image, as well as the president of Forward Wisconsin, the state’s economic development organization, and executive director of the Wisconsin Sesquicentennial Commission.

-President/CEO/Chairman, Badger Meter, Inc.
+Chairman & CEO, Badger Meter, Inc.

 Co-Chair, The Water Council

 Rich Meeusen is chairman, president and chief executive officer of Badger Meter, Inc, a Milwaukee-based company that is a leading manufacturer and marketer of flow measurement solutions, with a primary focus on the water industry.
 He co-founded The Water Council in 2007 (formally incorporated in 2009) and currently co-chairs the organization’s board of directors.
 Rich is a pioneer of the water industry and has received many awards, most notably, the 2010 Business Leader of the Year award from the Harvard Business School Club of Wisconsin.

 “The format of conversations around topics was fantastic.
 Each panel member brought knowledge and perspective from varied experiences.
 Charles did a wonderful job evoking thoughts and connecting the stories.” – 2017 Attendee

 Check back often for updates to our 2018 Speaker Line-Up or join our mailing list to be notified about new announcements.